remote-wind/remote-wind/readme.md

 This open-source project is available under a [GNU GPL v3 license](http://www.gnu.org/copyleft/gpl.html)

-See the [project wiki](https://github.com/remote-wind/remote-wind/wiki) for more detailed information.
+See the [project wiki](https://github.com/remote-wind/remote-wind/wiki) for more detailed information and the [documentation](http://www.rubydoc.info/github/remote-wind/remote-wind/).

 ### Requirements
 - see Gemfile